MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 To verify that audit logging is on or to turn it on, see [Turn auditing on or off](/purview/audit-log-enable-disable).

-> [!NOTE]
+> [!TIP]
-> Empty activity details can also be caused by no E5 licenses being assigned to users.
+> Empty activity details are also caused by no E5 licenses being assigned to users.
 Verify at least one E5 license is assigned to an active user to ensure that reporting events are captured and recorded.
+>
+> User actions and admin actions are audited.
+In the Management Activity API, look for the [AuditLogRecordType](/office/office-365-management-api/office-365-management-activity-api-schema) values 85, 88, and 218.
+>
+> Some auditing information might also be available in the [CloudAppEvents table](/defender-xdr/advanced-hunting-cloudappevents-table) in Microsoft Defender XDR Advanced hunting via the Defender portal or the [Streaming API](/defender-xdr/streaming-api).

 ### Reporting issues with on-premises mailboxes